-• Vegetation has established within the rock protection that protect areas of the true left bank.
-This vegetation is a threat to the structural integrity.
+Vegetation has established within the rock revetments that protect areas of the true left bank.
+Mature vegetation is a threat to the structural integrity potentially dislodging rock from the revetments during high flows.
+A staged management program is underway to poison juvenile and manually remove established vegetation.

-It is recommended that vegetation is controlled through a staged management programme.
+It is recommended that mature vegetation is continued to be controlled through a staged management programme.
+And that juvenile vegetation is managed annually.